seanconnollydev/nextmail/README.md

 In similar fashion to [Next.js](https://nextjs.org), you can implement `getInitialProps` to asynchronously fetch data at render time.

+*Be careful* with this functionality.
+In many systems, emails are sent asynchronously.
+The underlying data store can change from when the email was triggered to when it is rendered.
+If you need the data to be locked in when the email is triggered, be sure that makes its way into the `payload`.
+If you are okay with using data that is later updated (e.g. the user changes their name), you can use `getInitialProps`.

 ```
 function Demo() {
   ...